Computer Information Systems

 The primary mission of the program is to offer outcomes-based, assessment driven, academic programs to prepare students for careers in information systems and information technology.
 The program also serves the community by providing technology-related service courses to fulfill the needs of the 21st century workforce.

-- Analyze technology-related, business problems and design solutions by applying appropriate analysis processes, methodologies and tools.
+- Analyze technology-related, business problems and design solutions by applying appropriate processes, methodologies and tools.

-- Design, develop, and maintain application software, to be deployed on various devices, using software engineering and design methodologies, programming languages, and web development tools commonly adopted by businesses and other organizations.
+- Design, build, and maintain application software, to be deployed on various devices, using software development methodologies, programming languages, and web development tools commonly adopted by businesses and other organizations.

 - Design, develop, and maintain databases using current database management systems.

 - Design user interaction to facilitate the user's task and experience.